Upload18cute/10kKeySoundBMSFormatIdea/README.md

 Well, just an idea.

-Wouldn't it be nice to use?
+But it would be nice to use, don't you think?

 ## File Layout: